palak-j/Prediction-model-using-Pytorch-and-GPU/README.md

 I have used GPU to run my model. <br/>

-This project consist of various parts:
+This project consists of various parts:
 ### Part1: Import training data <br/>
 I have used Pima Indians Diabetes Database from Kaggle [https://www.kaggle.com/uciml/pima-indians-diabetes-database]
 ### Part2: Visualization of data <br/>